 Dec 19, 2020

 Called CCHD back.
 They did some basic contact tracing.
 Told me Dad should be fine—he doesn’t have symptoms, and they considered me contagious 48 hours prior to my symptoms kicking in.
 That would make Monday the 7th my first contagious day.
-Meaning the only people I could’ve infected were the 2-3 people I interacted with at Elevation on taco Tuesday.
-I talked to Tine—nobody there is sick.
+Talked to the few folks I had been around, but nobody was sick.
 Happy to hear I didn’t share this shit with anyone.

 CCHD gave me some phone numbers to call and some advice.
 The woman I talked to was great, and answered all my questions.
 Since I’ve had breathing issues most of my life, I wasn’t really sure when I should be concerned enough to call the hospital.